Beacon-Heart/Heart_Beacon/README.md

 Document Control Number: USPTO 13/573,002 Art Unit: 2468

-TITLE: The Heart Beacon Cycle Time - Space Meter Signals & Telemetry Annex K for RBF's The World Game
+TITLE: The Heart Beacon Cycle Time - Space Meter Signals & Telemetry Annex K for The Great Reset of The World Game

 Sub Title: The Great Reset of The World Game: Utopia or Oblivion?

 USE CASE: Real World Assets Economy of Everything commodity index backed currency / Economy:

-#commodity tokens / commodity index backed currency:
+#commodity tokens / commodity RWA Real World Assets index backed currency / stable coin

 - DeFI / TradeFi programmable Automated Economy Algorithmic Regulation

-- Real World Asset RWA commodity backed Stable Coin

 “Only a crisis - actual or perceived - produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
 Milton Friedman Nobel Prize winning Economist who described a GDP Gross Domestic Product commodity RWA Real World Asset based K% rule to monetize a currency, implement GDP based rules automated inflation control to manage the global economy.